bstellaceleste/OoH/README.md

    //#         define PML_VDB
    //#       endif
    ```
-   * recompile boehm as previously explained and re-execute the applications from 3.).
+   * recompile boehm as previously explained and re-execute the applications from 3).

 # Security

-To prevent side-channel attacks that may be caused by tracked processes leveraging the ring buffer to interfere information on other processes, you can dedicate a per-process ring buffer and restrict its access to tracker processes only.
+To prevent side-channel attacks that may be caused by tracked processes leveraging the ring buffer to infer information on other processes, you can dedicate a per-process ring buffer and restrict its access to tracker processes only.

 ## Per-Process Ring Buffer
 This is only necessary when many trackers are running simultaneously.